 - Market Ready: readily available

 Minimum order quantities (MOQs) vary based on fabric choice.
-Woven fabric MOQs are measured in length (meters) while knit fabric MOQs are measured in weight (kilograms).
-WORK+SHELTER has flexible sewing minimus, but the piece minimums for your order may actually be dependent on reaching fabric order minimums.
+Woven fabric MOQs are measured in length (meters), while knit fabric MOQs are measured in weight (kilograms).
+WORK+SHELTER has flexible sewing minimums, but the piece minimums for your order are often dependent on reaching fabric order minimums.

-W+S regularly hold inventory of many basic fabrics in-house including:
+W+S holds inventory of many basic fabrics, including:

-- Organic cotton woven 5 oz and 12 oz canvas in natural
+- Organic cotton 5 oz and 12 oz canvas, in natural

 - Organic cotton knit jersey in black, white, grey, and other select colors